icecream17/mmajs/MetamathSpec.md

 > (with the exception of {CompressedProofNumber})
 > and the rest of the whitespace is eaten.
 >
-> For convenience, a token will end if AND only if there is whitespace
+> For convenience in coding, a token will end if AND only if there is whitespace
 > or the {EOF}
+>
+> A {Comment} is also consumed and can be ignored.
+A {Comment} is like
+> whitespace, except it doesn't end a token.
 >
 > If a token does not match any option, raise <span style="color:#AB5753;">**Error 0: Unexpected token**</span>